rooklift/nibbler/README.md

 *The required Lc0 version is v0.21.0 or later*. <!-- because we need `LogLiveStats` which was introduced in that version. -->

-# About options

-Nibbler has many options in its menus, however it will not remember your choices between sessions.
-Everything can be made persistent in the `config.json` file, however.
-While I might implement real persistent preferences at some point, the current way has some merits too.

 # Using an lc0.config file

 Some people configure Leela with an `lc0.config` file in their Lc0 directory.
 If you do this, you should probably delete the `options` object from your Nibbler config file, as it is redundant.